Adopted on September 15, 2022

 Section 1.
 Annual Dues

-The dues of the Regular members and Associate members shall be determined by resolution of the Board of Directors.
+The dues of the Regular members and Associate members shall be determined by a resolution of the Board of Directors.

 Section 2.
 Payment of Dues